vinabookworm/github-slideshow/_posts/0000-01-02-vinabookworm.md

 layout: slide
 title: "Welcome to Vinabookworm's slide!"
 ---
-Simplicity is the art of sophistication
+"Simplicity is the art of sophistication"
 Use the left arrow to go back!